Earthy with a kick, ginger has been used for millennia to spice food and treat ailments.

 Here is an easy-to-follow recipe for making your own ginger tea.
 You’ll need:

-- 4 to 6 peeled, thin slices of raw ginger (add more slices for stronger ginger tea)
+- 4 to 6 thin slices of peeled, raw ginger (add more slices for stronger ginger tea)

 - 2 cups of water

 First, wash and scrub the ginger root.
-Afterwards, peel the ginger and then slice thinly.
+Then, peel the ginger and slice thinly.
 Fill a medium pot with 2 cups of water.
-Place the ginger slices in the water and let boil for 10 to 20 minutes, depending on how strong and tangy you like your tea.
+Place the ginger slices in the water and let boil gently for 10 to 20 minutes, depending on how strong and spicy you like your tea.